NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

-Return Air Temperature & Humidity Reset Setpoint Manager
+Return Temperature & Humidity Ratio Reset Setpoint Manager
 ================

 **Jeremy Lerond, Wooyoung Jung, Jian Zhang PNNL**

  - Original Date: 10/27/2021
- - Revision Date: N/A
+ - Revision Date: 01/14/2022

 ## Justification for New Feature ##

-Currently, EnergyPlus does not support Supply Temperature or Humidity Ratio Setpoint Reset based on a system's Return Temperature or Humidity ratio.
+Currently, EnergyPlus does not support Supply Temperature or Humidity Ratio Setpoint Reset based on a system's Return (i.e., Reference) Temperature or Humidity ratio.
 While this method is not often used for high-performance building, these reset control strategies are widely used in the industry.
 Hence, a request to add such setpoint managers to EnergyPlus has been made and this new feature will deliver such needs.

 The request can take two approaches: (1) an approach similar to the `SetpointManager:OutdoorAirReset` object, but looking at return temperature or humidity ratio to determine the setpoint, and (2) an approach similar to the `SetpointManager:ReturnTemperature:ChilledWater` object but applicable to an air loop as well.
 After discussing with industry experts and gathering supportive information, it was found that the former approach is the most widely used, the latter is mostly used for single-zone systems (which could use the `SetpointManager:SingleZone:Heating/Cooling` objects) or systems with very large air flows.
 Hence, this NFP will take the former approach.